codewisenate/digital-gov-block-theme-supplemental/README.md

 ## Helper functions

 Additional helpers Javascript functions are in `/scripts/utils.js`.
-Should you need to add your own helper functions, this file has been provided and is chumked into its own build file:
+Should you need to add your own helper functions, this file has been provided and is chunked into its own build file:
 - `qs`: a shorthand querySelect which returns the first element matching the given CSS selector within the given parent element
 - `qsa`: a shorthand querySelectAll that returns an actual array of all elements matching the given CSS selector within the given parent element
 - `createElement`: a better version of document.createElement that allows for creating an HTML element and passing in an object of attributes